SakshamTolani/query-karta/README.md

 ## 🎯 Usage

 1. Select a query template from the dropdown or write your own SQL
-2. Use Ctrl/Cmd + Enter to execute the query
+2. Hit execute query button
 3. View results in the data grid below
 4. Export results as CSV if needed